The Importance of Clean Beauty

 - Another way to check that your products are ‘clean’ is to check the ingredients listed on the packaging – it should be free of parabens and phthalates at the very least.

 - If your beauty item states ‘fragrance’ as an ingredient, warning lights should now start to flash, especially if the exact fragrance ingredients are not listed.
-Companies are able to hide any ingredients in this category that they would rather not list., sneaky huh?
+Companies can hide any ingredients in this category that they would rather not list., sneaky huh?

 - If you are making an SPF purchase, the only active ingredients should include titanium dioxide or zinc oxide and nothing else.
 Chemical sunscreens can be irritating to the skin and have also been linked to hormone disruption.